Jerónimos Monastery with its elaborate portal, an impressive example of lacy stonework

 It's closed on Mondays

-Across the road (via an underpass) is the Discoveries Monument, while one of Europe's best collections of modern and contemporary art can be seen inside the building facing the garden, in the Berardo Collection Museum.
+Across the road (via an underpass) is the Discoveries Monument, while one of Europe's best collections of modern and contemporary art can be seen inside the building facing the garden, in the MAC/CCB Museum.
 Also don't miss the fairytale vehicles inside the Coaches Museum.

 Where to Stay by the Jerónimos Monastery